jsvgoncalves/origindevel/README.md

 This is an unofficial vagrant Fedora23 Image for Openshift Origin V3 development.

 #### Dependencies:
-[vbguest plugin](https://github.com/dotless-de/vagrant-vbguest/) - keeps your virtualbox guest additions in sync with the host, this is crucial because this image needs to mount your `$GOPATH/src` in `/data/src`.
-If you don't have a `$GOPATH` then it will default to `$HOME/go`.  [vagrant-reload](https://github.com/aidanns/vagrant-reload) - used to reload the vagrant image while provisioning so that it can load the new compiled kernel modules for virtualbox guest additions.
+[vagrant-triggers](https://github.com/emyl/vagrant-triggers) - Triggers to allow the machine to reboot.
+[vagrant-reload](https://github.com/aidanns/vagrant-reload) - used to reload the vagrant image while provisioning so that it can load the new compiled kernel modules for virtualbox guest additions.

+So before procedding *vagrant plugin install vagrant-triggers* and *vagrant plugin install vagrant-reload*.
 This image is based on [`boxcutter/fedora23`](https://atlas.hashicorp.com/boxcutter/boxes/fedora23) vagrant image.